geeksniper/my-TryHackMe-writeup/Year-Of-The-Rabit_Walkthrough/README.md

 ![task 15](https://github.com/geeksniper/my-TryHackMe-Writeups/blob/77e7d02175015a0f9f6f8f3cb75e7c5020e6d934/Year-Of-The-Rabit_Walkthrough/yearoftherabit-img/15.%20switch-user-and-got-user-flag.png)

 16. The `(ALL, !root) NO PASSWD:` portion of of the output is supposed to allow the user to run the programs as any other user besides root.
 That’s better safety practice than allowing full root access right?
-It sounds safe, but there was a major security flaw (CVE-2019-14287) found in all versions of Sudo prior to 1.8.28.
+It sounds safe, but there was a major security flaw `(CVE-2019-14287)` found in all versions of `Sudo` prior to `1.8.28`.
 The vulnerability allows the user to bypass the security policy.

 ![task 16](https://github.com/geeksniper/my-TryHackMe-Writeups/blob/77e7d02175015a0f9f6f8f3cb75e7c5020e6d934/Year-Of-The-Rabit_Walkthrough/yearoftherabit-img/16.%20sudo-permission-for-privesc.png)

-17. This means that we can use the exploit along with the vi and user.txt to privilege escalate.
-When working with binaries in a privesc situation, the GTFOBins page (https://gtfobins.github.io/gtfobins/vi/) works wonders in helping us leverage the binary to get root.
+17. This means that we can use the exploit along with the `vi` and `user.txt` to privilege escalate.
+When working with binaries in a privesc situation, the [GTFOBins page](https://gtfobins.github.io/gtfobins/vi/) works wonders in helping us leverage the binary to get root.

 ![task 17](https://github.com/geeksniper/my-TryHackMe-Writeups/blob/77e7d02175015a0f9f6f8f3cb75e7c5020e6d934/Year-Of-The-Rabit_Walkthrough/yearoftherabit-img/17.%20edit-vi-for-root-permission.png)